 Eat more pomegranates.
 They really are GOOD FOR YOU!

-No, this is not a sponsored post.
-The pomegranates POM Wonderful sent me in November are long gone, but I am still buying pomegranates with my own money.
+And no, this is not a sponsored post.
+The pomegranates POM Wonderful sent me years ago are long gone.
+Every year I am still buying pomegranates with my own money.
 Do your own research and due diligence, and educate yourself.
 No one will look out for you and your family better than yourself.

 - 2 tsp granulated sugar or honey (optional)

 - In a large pitcher combine tea and juice, stirring until combined.

 - Sweeten to taste with sugar or honey (optional).